Carbon-Twelve-C12/supernova/docs/DEPLOYMENT_GUIDE.md

 - ✅ **Comprehensive Monitoring**: Production-grade observability and disaster recovery
 - ✅ **Zero Build Errors**: Complete compilation success across all components

-This guide provides instructions for deploying SuperNova in production environments.
+This guide provides instructions for deploying Supernova in production environments.

 ## Table of Contents